Ising model and s-embeddings of planar graphs: Definitions and preliminaries

-A natural question is how to recover the Ising model weights~$\theta_z$ from the geometric characteristics of tangential quads~$\cS^\dm$.
-A direct computation shows that
+A natural question is how to recover the Ising model weights~$\theta_z$ from the geometric characteristics of tangential quads~$\cS^\dm$. { The answer is given by the formula}

-where~$\phi_{vz}$ denotes the half-angle of the quad~$\cS^\dm(z)$ at the vertex~$\cS(v)$.
-We do not rely upon the formula~\eqref{eq:theta-from-S} in this article; it is given to clarify the links with particular cases of s-embeddings mentioned below. \begin{itemize} \item {\bf Critical Z-invariant Ising model on isoradial graphs.} Let \mbox{$\Lambda\!=\!\Gamma^\bullet\!\cup\Gamma^\circ$} be a \emph{rhombic lattice} and denote~$\cX(c):=(v^\bullet(c)-v^\circ(c))^{1/2}$.
-It is easy to check that~$\cX$ satisfies the propagation equation~\eqref{eq:3-terms} for the critical \mbox{Z-invariant} weights on the isoradial graph.
-We refer an interested reader to~\cite{Mercat-CMP} for a discussion of special solutions of the propagation equation~\eqref{eq:3-terms} on discrete Riemann surfaces, and to a series of recent papers~\cite{BdTR-Ising-dimers,deTiliere-18,park-iso,CIM-massive} for a discussion of the near-critical model on isoradial grids.
+where~$\phi_{vz}$ denotes the half-angle of the quad~$\cS^\dm(z)$ at the vertex~$\cS(v)$; we do not rely upon {\eqref{eq:theta-from-S} below.
+Particular cases of the setup covered by this paper include:} \begin{itemize} \item {\bf Critical Z-invariant Ising model on isoradial {grids.}} Let \mbox{$\Lambda\!=\!\Gamma^\bullet\!\cup\Gamma^\circ$} be a \emph{rhombic lattice} and denote~$\cX(c):=(v^\bullet(c)-v^\circ(c))^{1/2}$.
+It is easy to check that~$\cX$ satisfies the propagation equation~\eqref{eq:3-terms} for the critical \mbox{Z-invariant} weights on the isoradial {grid.} We refer an interested reader to~\cite{Mercat-CMP} for a discussion of special solutions of the propagation equation~\eqref{eq:3-terms} on discrete Riemann surfaces, and to a series of recent papers~\cite{BdTR-Ising-dimers,deTiliere-18,park-iso,CIM-massive} for a discussion of the near-critical model on isoradial grids.

 \item {\bf Critical Ising model on circle patterns} introduced by Lis in~\cite{Lis} as a generalization of the isoradial context.
 In this setup the quads~$\cS^\dm(z)$ are \emph{kites}, which allows one to view~$\cS$ as a circle pattern.
 Using the Kac--Ward matrices techniques, Lis managed to prove that the Ising model on centers of circles with interaction constants given by~\eqref{eq:theta-from-S} is critical.
 We also refer the interested reader to~\cite[Section~3]{CCK} for a discussion of the link between Kac--Ward matrices and the propagation equation~\eqref{eq:3-terms}.
-In this setup, the function~$\cQ_\cX$ defined by~\eqref{eq:cQ-def} vanishes on~$G^\bullet$ and equals to the (minus) radius of the corresponding circle on~$G^\circ$.
+In this setup, the function~$\cQ_\cX$ defined by~\eqref{eq:cQ-def} vanishes on~$G^\bullet$ and equals the (minus) radius of the corresponding circle on~$G^\circ$.